 Which Grands Prix were won over the furthest distance?
 Which races were won in the shortest time?
-We take a look at the longest and shortest races in Formula 1 history!
+We take a look at the longest F1 races and the shortest F1 races in history!

 THE SHORTEST F1 RACE

 The 2021 Belgian Grand Prix broke a 30 year old record to become the shortest ever Formula 1 race.
 The race was held in treacherous conditions, with no racing actually taking place.
 A handful of laps were completed under Safety Car conditions – just enough to declare a result, with half points awarded.

 Though three laps of the race were completed behind the Safety Car, F1’s rules mean that only one counted towards the official classification.
 Max Verstappen therefore won the race after one lap, completed in a time of three minutes and 27.071 seconds.
 With just 6.880km covered, the 2021 Belgian Grand Prix set a new record as the shortest race – in terms of both time to complete and distance raced.

 OTHER RACES WHICH LASTED LESS THAN AN HOUR

 There have been only four other Formula 1 races which were won in a time of less than an hour.
 The 1991 Australian Grand Prix previously held the record as the shortest F1 race.
 The final race of the 1991 season was held at the Adelaide Street Circuit in appalling conditions, with the Grand Prix lasting only 24 minutes.